wp-plugins/sgr-nextpage-titles/readme.txt

 = 1.2.3 =
 * Enhancements:
-	* Fully tested for WordPress 4.1
+	* Fully tested on WordPress 4.1
 * Bug fix:
 	* Correction to multipage_subtitle, multipage_navigation, multipage_content filters, that were not working (thanks to <a rel="nofollow" href="http://wordpress.org/support/profile/silvios">silvios</a>).